 The die corners are aligned to the cross hairs on a video monitor.
-All four corners may be aligned for rotated die or opposite corners for normal die.
+All four corners may be aligned for rotated die or opposite corners for normal die that are well referenced to the fiducial corner of the holder.

 The OmegaPrep measures the surface height at selected surface points creating and saving a wire frame surface representation.